JackHowa/ember-react-cheatsheet/docs/intro.md

 - **Where to Find**: Look for sections titled "Component Examples" or similar.
 - **How to Use**:
   - Explore examples of individual components like buttons, modals, or dropdowns.
-  - Compare the Ember.js implementation with the React version to understand key differences.
+  - Compare the Ember implementation with the React version to understand key differences.

 ---